Sign in

 Stainless Steel Or Silver Plated Flatware?

-Strong and durable, stainless steel is a fantastic metal for flatware.
-It is low maintenance, hygienic, durable, resists oxidation at high temperatures, will not rust and is resistant to stains and damage from fruit acids.
+Strong and durable, stainless steel is an excellent metal for flatware.
+It requires low maintenance, is hygienic, durable, resists oxidation at high temperatures, will not rust, and is resistant to stains and damage from fruit acids.

 Silver plated flatware is hard and durable like stainless steel and is often a more affordable option.

 Our advice: Both options will work well.
 Find the pattern that you like best and don't worry about the rest.
-At Gourmetsettings.com we offer an industry leading 25-year Warranty on every item we sell.
-So no matter what the materials you choose we have got you covered!
+At Gourmetsettings.com, we offer an industry-leading 25-year Warranty on every item we sell.
+So, no matter what materials you choose, we have got you covered!

 TWIST 20 Piece Set.
 US $89.99